 2012 UW Health Community Service Award Recipients

-Madison, Wisconsin - Congratulations to Mary Dodd, Timothy Chybowksi and Jacque Pokorney as recipients of the 2012 UW Health Community Service Award.
+Madison, Wisconsin - Congratulations to Mary Dodd, Timothy Chybowski and Jacque Pokorney as recipients of the 2012 UW Health Community Service Award.
 The award was created to recognize faculty and staff from throughout UW Health who demonstrate exceptional commitment and leadership as a volunteer for a community organization that promotes a community health priority.

 At the ceremony held Monday October 1, 2012, our three recipients were each recognized with the award in recognition of their volunteer service.